-Primary Controls: The controls of the vehicle governing movement and direction (i.e. acceleration, braking and steering).
+Primary Controls: (aka Primary Driving Controls) The controls of the vehicle governing movement and direction (i.e. acceleration, braking and steering).

 Proof Load: See Static Test Load.

 Push/Pull Hand Control: A device to operate the accelerator and brake pedals by hand.
 Push/Pull operation is push forward (toward the brake pedal) to brake and pull toward the rear to accelerate.